openbmc/openbmc/poky/documentation/kernel-dev/common.rst

 The path ``${``\ :term:`THISDIR`\ ``}/${``\ :term:`PN`\ ``}``
 expands to "linux-yocto" in the current directory for this example.
-If you add any new files that modify the kernel recipe and you have extended ``FILESPATH`` as described above, you must place the files in your layer in the following area::
+If you add any new files that modify the kernel recipe and you have extended :term:`FILESPATH` as described above, you must place the files in your layer in the following area::

    your-layer/recipes-kernel/linux/linux-yocto/